-Vaginal bleeding in pregnancy is bleeding coming through the vagina during pregnancy, for any reason.
+Vaginal bleeding in pregnancy is any discharge of blood from the vagina during pregnancy.

 Other possible causes of vaginal bleeding during pregnancy: